knives-knife/Virtual-Pantry-App/README.md

    - When the view member button is clicked, the user will be navigated to the ViewMemberGUI
    - When the remove item button is clicked, if a member is selected in the list, the selected member is removed from the Account's member list

-    **Note: currently does not refresh list in the GUI, but does successfully remove from member list

 ## **PantryGUI**
    - The GUI has a bottom banner that allows the user to navigate to other pages.
      - The Fridge button navigates the user to the FridgeGUI